Sarvesh993/Rotating-the-Gaming-Object/README.md

 ## Output:
 ![output](sarvesh.png)
 ## Result:
-Thus the output for the rotating the object.
+Thus the output for the rotating the object successfully displayed.